open-edge-platform/geti-sdk/tests/README.md

-This directory contains the test suite for the Intel® Geti™ SDK.
+This directory contains the test suite for the Geti™ SDK.
 The tests are grouped into two categories:

-1. **Pre-merge tests** These are executed for every Pull Request to the Intel® Geti™ SDK `main` branch.
+1. **Pre-merge tests** These are executed for every Pull Request to the Geti™ SDK `main` branch.
 The suite contains both integration and unit tests, the main focus being the integration tests.
 The test code can be found in the [pre-merge](pre-merge) folder.